jmcglone/jmcglone.github.io/_posts/2018-01-18-Code_alignment_issues.md

 ### Conclusions

 As you can see, even with such a small amount of code things may get incredibly complicated.
 I'm not saying we all should be experts in the hardware we are coding for, but at least be informed about such issues.
 Don't take the first measured value as a final one.
-Collect profiles and check that you didn't hit some architectural performance hit.
+Collect profiles and check that you wasn't hit by some architectural performance issue.

+**UPD 23.01.2018**:
+- Fixed MITE description (thanks to Travis).
+- Added clockticks per iteration metric.
+- Added my prediction of DSB layout.